bazelbuild/proposals/designs/2019-02-12-execution-transitions.md

 Then, when the new execution transition is used, the following steps will take
 place:

+1. For all fragments, the [FragmentOptions.getHost](https://source.bazel.build/bazel/+/master:src/main/java/com/google/devtools/build/lib/analysis/config/FragmentOptions.java;l=61)
+    method will be called.
 1. The previous execution platform's label will be copied from the internal-only flag to the `--platforms` flag.
+This will replace any value of `--platforms` set by `getHost()`.
 1. The internal-only flag will be cleared.
-1. For all fragments, the [FragmentOptions.getHost](https://source.bazel.build/bazel/+/master:src/main/java/com/google/devtools/build/lib/analysis/config/FragmentOptions.java;l=61)
-    method will be called.

 The `getHost` method will be called to allow for flags to be set to reasonable default values for non-target builds.
 For example, users expect that when they